 Related work

 Triple coincidences in positron emission tomography (PET) are events in which three γ-rays are detected simultaneously.
-These events, potentially useful for enhancing the sensitivity of PET scanners, are discarded or processed without special consideration in current systems because there is not a clear criterion for assigning them to a unique line-of-response (LOR).
+These events, though potentially useful for enhancing the sensitivity of PET scanners, are discarded or processed without special consideration in current systems, because there is not a clear criterion for assigning them to a unique line-of-response (LOR).
 We have developed several novel strategies to use these type of events in PET including multiplexed PET imaging, enhance the sensitivity of the scanner or improve image quality when using non-standard positron emitting radionuclides.

 Related work